-Born in Baitoa, Santiago in the Dominican Republic, Justice Pineda-Kirwan was nine years old when she immigrated to the U.S., joining her family who had arrived before her in Hollis, Queens.
-Justice Pineda-Kirwan graduated Cum Laude from Queens College in 1977.
+Born in Baitoa, Santiago in the Dominican Republic, Justice Pineda-Kirwan immigrated to the U.S. in 1964, joining her family who had arrived before her in Hollis, Queens.
+In 1997, she graduated Cum Laude from Queens College.
 Years later, having already started a family but eyeing a career in public service, Justice Pineda-Kirwan joined the inaugural class of the City University of New York Law School at Queens College.
 While pursuing her law degree as a single parent, she co-founded the CUNY Law School Child Care Center.
 She earned her Juris Doctorate in 1986.

-Justice Pineda-Kirwan has served several community organizations, including the Latin American Cultural Center of Queens, the Latin American Women’s Council, The Queens Hispanic Coalition, the Embassy of Latin American Women of Queens, and the Asociación Benéfica Cultural Father Billini.
+Justice Pineda-Kirwan has also served several community organizations, including the Latin American Cultural Center of Queens, the Latin American Women’s Council, The Queens Hispanic Coalition, the Embassy of Latin American Women of Queens and the Asociación Benéfica Cultural Father Billini.

 Justice Pineda-Kirwan has been recognized by many individuals and organizations in her career, including the Commission of Justice of the Dominican Republic and APEC; the Universidad Autonoma de Santo Domingo, El Colegio de Abogados de la República Dominicana; the Dominican-International Federation of Women in Commerce; the Latino Lawyers Association; the Dominico-American Society; El Diario La Prensa; and the Corona-Elmhurst Center for Economic Development.
 In 2003, she received a Presidential Medal for Civil Merit from the President of Dominican Republic.